Chapter 6 – Providing a Safe Educational and Work Environment

 Any person found to have been subjected to discrimination or harassment may access free counseling services through the University.
 Such services are also available to others who have been affected by harassment or discrimination, as well as to the person who engaged in the discrimination or harassment.
-Counseling for faculty is provided through the Center for Work and Family Life, and for students through the Engemann Student Health Center and the Center for Women and Men.
+Counseling for faculty is provided through the Center for Work and Family Life, and for students through the Engemann Student Health Center and Relationship and Sexual Violence Prevention and Services.

 6-A (5) Protected Characteristics

 The protected characteristics under this policy include race, color, national origin, citizenship, ancestry, religion, gender, gender identity, gender expression, sex, sexual orientation, age (40 or older), physical disability, medical condition, mental disability, marital status, pregnancy, veteran status, genetic information, and any other characteristic which may be specified in applicable laws and governmental regulations.